DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 - Filesystem (managed by `VFS`).
 Represents the currently mounted filesystens, and the vfs they're mounted to.
 We use a single-root style VFS.
 - PCI (managed by `PciBridge`).
 Not a lot happens here, but it provides functionality for dealing with pci devices and functions.
 - Memory (managed by `PhysicalMemoryManager` and `VirtualMemoryManager`).
 Two separate levels of code to manage available physical memory, and how that is mapped into a virtual memory space.
 There is also a helper class (`Paging`), a high level wrapper around a set of page tables.
 - Scheduling (managed by `Scheduler`).
-Northport has a very basic pre-emptive scheduler.
+Northport has a very basic pre-emptive multi-core scheduler.
+The scheduler maintains a single list of threads, and each core grabs the next available task.
 - IPC (managed by `IpcManager`).
 IPC is mainly implemented as shared memory, either directly or with the kernel doing a double copy via its own buffers.
-Mailbox IPC is always double copied, optionally running a function from the user program.
+Mailbox IPC is single copied, from the sender's memory into the receivers memory using the kernel hhdm.

 There are also a number of generic (coalesced) devices:
 - Keyboard: All keyboards forward their input here to be processed.